As Armory continues to scale, we're crafting a "Roundabout, not Stoplight" culture because of Conway's law:

 Optimizing for output has gone from complicated to complex, yet leaders at most Global 2,000 companies are stuck in a sub-optimal command and control structure.

 2) So, how does one optimize a complex system?
 Aaron goes on to illustrate this using the example of the stoplight vs. the roundabout.

 As he describes in his book:

 He writes "What stands out for you about these two approaches?
 Did you notice that the signal-controlled intersection doesn’t require much thinking?
 Only compliance.
 The roundabout, on the other hand, requires drivers to be present and responsible for their own safety and the safety of others."

 The lesson is this: When we stop telling people when to stop/go/turn and instead give them the ability to merge into traffic on their own, they also have the responsibility of avoiding collisions on their own.
 The most mind-blowing aspect of this change is what the data shows.
 Roundabouts:

 - Result in an 89 percent reduction in delays.

 - Are $5,000 to $10,000 cheaper to maintain each year.

 - Work normally during power outages.

-The book does an excellent job of outlining actionable steps a company can take to make their company more of a "Roundabout" environment and less of a "Traffic Light" environment, with a series of thought-provoking suggestions like:
+The book does an excellent job of outlining actionable steps a company can take to make their company more of a "Roundabout" environment and less of a "Stoplight" environment, with a series of thought-provoking suggestions like: